 Of course we’re not a stranger to automotive museums; though Stu hadn’t visited for years and it was a first time visit for me.

 This post has not been sponsored in any way, all opinions are my own

-The cars on display are particularly unique at the British Motor Museum, as many of them are first or final cars from manufacturing lines, many are press cars, and there are even prototype models.
+The cars on display are particularly unique at the British Motor Museum.
+Many of them are first or final cars from manufacturing lines, many are press cars, and there are even prototype models.

-In the second building at the british motor museum you can find the collections centre, the museums purpose built store, and visit all the cars currently not on display in the museum, as well as the home of the jaguar and daimler heritage trust collection.
+In the second building at the British Motor Museum you can find the collections centre; the museums purpose built car store, and visit all the cars currently not on display in the museum.
+As well as the home of the Jaguar and Daimler heritage trust collection.

 For visitors with kids:

 Throughout the year the British Motor Museum has many children’s activities available.
 This summer there are some fun age-appropriate activities; using some incredible technology, to create working circuits and moving pictures; which as I discussed with the friendly and enthusiastic staff, I was somewhat jealous of, and wish I’d taken part!

 There are also regular visitors to the museum with a variety of scientific and technological experiments; which is a great way to get kids having fun and learning at the same time.

 As well as this there is a play area in the middle of the main exhibition area; and also a jigsaw puzzle trail through the museum, where you can pick up pieces at various points; to create one of four images.
 Or a mix of them all as the pieces are interchangeable.

 For more information on the British Motor Museum; as well as events and activities throughout the year, you can check out the website.